ElvinEfendi/elvinefendi.github.io/_posts/2012-03-26-autoincrementing-two-charachter-word-without-if-statement.markdown

 title: "autoincrementing two charachter word without using if statement"
 date: 2012-03-26 20:40
 comments: true
-categories: autoincrement two-charachter-word rails modulos integer-division
+tags: autoincrement two-charachter-word rails modulos integer-division
 ---

 Note: This is just an interesting approach to the problem.
 There are special built in methods(at least in Ruby) that can do this task.
 It is easy to increment just one letter but when there are more than one letter then it can be a bit challanging.
 First we should inrement second letter unless it is 'Z' when it is  'Z' we should increment first letter etc. Here